 Learn something new every day More Info... by email

-Snare drums emerge in the 15th and 16th centuries in Europe where they formed an intricate part of military bands.
+This style of drum emerged in the 15th and 16th centuries in Europe where it formed an intricate part of military bands.
 Pipe and drum bands were quite popular and predate military bands with a wide variety of instruments.
 Since their inception, snare drums can be heard in virtually all types of European and North American music.

 Commonly, drumsticks are used to produce music from the snare.
 It is not uncommon however to see brushes used to produce a softer stroked sound.
 Some snare drums are specifically adapted for marching bands.
-In fact modern marching bands, may frequently feature snare solos, as shown in the movie Drumline.
+In fact modern marching bands, may frequently feature snare solos.
 Not only the head of the drum, but the sides of the drum, the rim, and the sticks themselves may be part of producing complicated, performance-based rhythms.

 When children learn how to play snare drums, generally the drum roll is the most difficult thing to master in the onset.
 This is because most tend to try to force the roll.
-However, if one hits a snare drum loosely, the stick will bounce.
-Learning how to “let the roll happen” given the nature of snare drums, is an important lesson in early teaching of percussion methods.
+However, if one hits the drum loosely, the stick will bounce.
+Learning how to “let the roll happen” is an important lesson in early teaching of percussion methods.

 Snare drums vary in size.
 Beginning drummers often start with a practice pad.
-As they progress to greater proficiency, they may invest in snare drums.
+As they progress to greater proficiency, they may invest in a drum.
 Generally diameter is between 13 and 14 inches (33.02-35.56cm).
 Depth of the drum, as measured from top to bottom head can be quite varied, from about 5.5 to 8 inches (13.97-20.32cm).